 Other Important CPS Policies, Memos and Guidance Documents

-Acceptable Use: Establishes the standards for acceptable electronic activity of students, employees, and other authorized Users accessing or using the district or school technology, internet and network systems regardless of physical location and also the electronic communications between students and CPS staff and other adults who work in schools.
+Establishes the standards for acceptable electronic activity of students, employees, and other authorized users accessing or using the district or school technology, internet and network systems (regardless of physical location) and also the electronic communications between students and CPS staff and other adults who work in schools.

-Ensures that prospective volunteers are properly vetted and approved annually; ensures that volunteers do not pose undue risk to the health and safety of CPS students; and makes clear that CPS Principals are responsible for ensuring that volunteers are properly vetted and approved in advance and that approved volunteers are properly supervised while serving as volunteer.
+Ensures that prospective volunteers are properly vetted and approved annually, ensures that volunteers do not pose undue risk to the health and safety of CPS students, and makes clear that CPS principals are responsible for ensuring that volunteers are properly vetted and approved in advance and that approved volunteers are properly supervised.
 For more volunteer resources, visit cpsvolunteers.org.